jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-When using repeatable sections, JTL-Wawi generates a group ID, which is transferred back to the Channel with the offer.
+When using repeatable sections, the JTL-Wawi generates a group ID, which is then transferred back to the Channel with the offer.
 This makes it possible to recognize related attributes in the offer data.

 ```json
 // GET /v1/channel/event